Pet Passport Belgium

 - If you or a legal representative are traveling

 within 5 days of your pet, an accredited veterinarian must then

 Annex IV for Belgium

 within 10 days of entry

 for endorsement by the USDA or CFIA if traveling from the United

 States or Canada.
-If you are traveling from another country,
+If you are entering Belgium from another EU country, then have

 - Unaccompanied pets traveling as manifest cargo will need a health certificate issued within 10 days of travel.
 Your airlines may also require a health certificate even if your pet is traveling with you in the cabin or as checked baggage.